How to be an Agile at Scale leader

 Agile leaders should foster a culture of continual improvement.
 This means regularly reflecting on the organization's agile practices and looking for ways to improve.
 Leaders should encourage their teams to do the same and be open to feedback and suggestions from all levels of the organization.

-Measure and reward agility
+Measuring and rewarding agility

 While there is no single way to measure agility, you can always strive to collect more feedback and acquire data on your efficiency and effectiveness towards your objectives.